Integrated Crop-Livestock-Forestry Systems - ICLFS

 Within the diversity of variables present in these systems, the process of transferring knowledge and technologies is paramount.
 The first step it to reinforce ATER through partnerships between the National Agricultural Research System (SNPA) and the private sector.
 This involves direct contact with public and private ATER technicians through the implementation and supervision of technological reference units among rural producers.

-Embrapa has coordinated a national project named "Technology Transfer for Integrated Crop-Livestock-Forest Systems (ICLF TT)" divided into eight regions with their respective coordinators.
+Embrapa has coordinated a national project named "Technology Transfer for Integrated Crop-Livestock-Forestry Systems (ICLF TT)" divided into eight regions with their respective coordinators.
 This project has benefitted from a public-private partnership with the agribusiness corporation Bunge, which contributed resources to significantly expand the process of transferring this technology and increase its visibility among society.

 In order to advance the process of transferring knowledge and technology of ICLF systems, Embrapa has organized a new networking project.
 This national network involves 32 Embrapa units and a public-private partnership called ICLFS Fostering Network.
 Currently, the network is composed of four partners: Cocamar, John Deere, Parker and Sygenta.